 Being able to research effectively is an essential skill for everyone.
 It’s only becoming more important as our world becomes increasingly information-saturated.
 Therefore, it’s definitely worth investing some classroom time in this topic.

 Developing research skills doesn’t necessarily require a large chunk of time either.
-Integration is key.
+Integration is key and remember to fit in your mini-lessons.
 Model your own searches explicitly and talk out loud as you look things up.